 A few months ago we had all spent time in Australia and we visited the Hunter Valley to do some wine tasting.
 Whilst there we discovered an amazing sparkling Merlot.
 I’d never had a sparkling red before but this was delicious – the company that makes it takes a really good Merlot from a neighbouring vineyard and carbonates it so it’s not sickly sweet or blackcurranty and just tastes like a fantastic bottle of red that just happens to be sparkling.
 Lizzie and I both bought a bottle back to England with us and she opened her one this evening as the guy at the vineyard had said it was perfect for barbeques.
 Heavy enough to have with all the red meat but served chilled so it’s more refreshing on a hot day.
 It was absolutely delicious and I cant wait to open my one now.

 Dessert was cheese or birthday cake and a rendition of Happy Birthday Jim!
-Lizzie had made him a chocolate courgette cake, which I’ll have to have a go at reproducing without the grains etc. I’m very intrigues to try courgette in a cake, but carrot cake works well, so you never know.
+Lizzie had made him a chocolate courgette cake, which I’ll have to have a go at reproducing without the grains etc. I’m very intrigued to try courgette in a cake, but carrot cake works well, so you never know.

 I think Jim enjoyed his birthday party, and as the sun went down we wandered home.